 Market Corrections Are More Common Than You Might Think

-Corrections can cause a lot of anxiety.
-However, it's important to recognize that financial markets have historically seen a significant pullback at some point during most years while still delivering positive returns over the full year.
+Additionally, financial markets have historically seen a significant pullback at some point during most years while still delivering positive returns over the full year.
 For example, in 2018, the S&P 500 saw a market correction of more than 10% in the first quarter of the year and again in the fourth quarter, followed by a rebound of more than 13% in the first quarter of 2019.
+And the tumble in Q1 2020 was followed by a positive return of 18% for the full year and a gain of more than 100% in less than two years.

 Stock market corrections are not uncommon

-To illustrate the volatile nature of financial markets, we took a look at intra-year stock market declines over the 20-year period from 2000–2019.
-As you can see in the chart below, a decline of at least 10% occurred in 11 out of 20 years, or 55% of the time, with an average pullback of 15%.
+To illustrate the volatile nature of financial markets, we took a look at intra-year stock market declines over the 20-year period from 2002–2021.
+As you can see in the chart below, a decline of at least 10% occurred in 10 out of 20 years, or 50% of the time, with an average pullback of 15%.
 And in two additional years, the decline was just short of 10%.
-Despite these pullbacks, however, stocks rose in most years, with positive returns in all but five years and an average gain of approximately 6%.
+Despite these pullbacks, however, stocks rose in most years, with positive returns in all but 3 years and an average gain of approximately 7%.

 Having a longer-term plan and sticking to it is key to investment success

-The current bull market is nearing its 11th anniversary, with the S&P 500 having more than quadrupled in value from its March 2009 low through the end of February 2020—even after its recent pullback.
-Schwab's outlook has become more cautious in recent months amid uncertainties around the coronavirus, cuts in corporate earnings estimates and concerns about the strength of economic growth.
-A bear market of at least a 20% decline will occur at some point, but it's important to keep them in perspective.
-The average bear market has lasted only about 17 months, according to the Schwab Center for Financial Research, and 80% of corrections since 1974 have not led to a bear market.
+The last bull market brought gains of more than 400% over 11 years.
+The current bull market has seen an advance of more than 100% in less than two years, following the shortest bear market (1 month) in recorded history.
+A bear market of at least a 20% decline will occur again at some point, but it's important to keep it in perspective.
+The average bear market has lasted only about 15 months, according to the Schwab Center for Financial Research, and 80% of corrections since 1974 have not led to a bear market.

 It remains to be seen whether the recent market volatility has reached its crescendo or whether the turbulence might continue.
 Either way, it's important to remember that market pullbacks are not uncommon — and occur in most years.
 These market corrections can be healthy in resetting stock valuations and investor expectations within a longer-term market advance.
 We know that markets can be volatile in the short term.
 But we also understand that having a long-term strategic asset allocation plan and sticking to that plan through periods of market volatility can help keep you on the right track toward reaching your financial goals.